The Golden Crab: Iraq

 In an Iraqi tale collected by novelist and ethnologist E. S. Drower with the title The Thorn-Seller or Shawwāk, a poor thorn-seller brings home a gourd.
 Suddenly, the gourd begins to talk and tells the thorn-seller, whom he regards as his adoptive father, to court the king's princess as a wife for him.
 The thorn-seller goes to the king with his son's proposal, and the king orders him to build a palace made of gold and precious gems.
 With the gourd's magic powers, a palace is built.
 The king is convinced to give his daughter's hand in marriage to the thorn-seller's son.
 The princess awaits for her husband, but a sparrow comes to her room.
 The bird takes off the birdskin, reveals he is her husband and asks her not to reveal the secret.
 One day, she goes to a women-only public bath and overhears the mocking gossip about her marriage.
 She then tells the women about her husband's true form.
 Sensing his wife betrayed her vow, the bird steals some of her jewels as a memento, then flies away.
 Some time later, the princess builds a bath house where everyone can bathe for free in exchange for a tale.
 An old woman comes and tells a curious story: when she was going to the river to wash her clothes, she saw a rooster coming out of the river; she held onto the rooster's tail and was carried off to an underwater castle, inside, 40 doves came to a pool near the castle and became maidens, then a man came and cried over a lost love.
 The princess asks the old woman to guide her to the river.
 In her notes, Drower reported two similar tales.
-In the first, the supernatural husband was a white snake, whose snake skin the heroine's jealous sisters threw in the fire, and that the kitchen utensils cry with him.
+In the first, the supernatural husband is a white snake, whose snake skin the heroine's jealous sisters throw in the fire, and that the kitchen utensils cry with him.
 In a second story, a bird steals a princess's comb; the tale continues much like The Thorn-Seller: the woman at the river sees a stallion filling waterskins; then, inside the secret palace, the bird becomes a man, yearns with love for the princess, and bids the trees to weep with him.